 Sharps (Syringe/Needle) Disposal

-Further, residents can dispose of medical sharp waste, at one of the regional Orange County Collection Centers located at 1071 N. Blue Gum Street, Anaheim, near the junction of the 91 and 57 freeways.
+Furthermore, residents can dispose of medical sharp waste at one of the regional Orange County Collection Centers located at 1071 N. Blue Gum Street, Anaheim.
 Place the sharp waste materials in a sturdy plastic container, preferably a designated bio-hazard medical waste container and bring the items to the collection center.
 For more information regarding the County's disposal program visit www.oclandfills.com or call (714) 834-6752.

-Household Waste (Paints, Oils, Cleaning Products, Carpet, etc.)
+Household Hazardous Waste (Paints, Oils, Cleaning Products, Carpet, etc.)

 Residents can dispose of most household hazardous waste products at one of the regional household hazardous waste disposal sites sponsored by the County of Orange.
 The closest site is located at 1071 N. Blue Gum Street , Anaheim, near the junction of the 91 and 57 freeways.

-Additional Hazardous Waste Collection Sites are located in Huntington Beach (17121 Nichols Street-Gate 6), Irvine (6411 Oak Canyon), and San Juan Capistrano (32250 La Pata Avenue).
+Additional Hazardous Waste Collection Sites are located in the Cities of Huntington Beach (17121 Nichols Street-Gate 6), Irvine (6411 Oak Canyon), and San Juan Capistrano (32250 La Pata Avenue).

 For more information regarding the County's household hazardous waste disposal program, visit www.oclandfills.com or call (714) 834-4000.